ManageIQ/manageiq-documentation/support_matrix/index.md

 | Integrate with Service Catalog | Yes           |
 | Automate Workflows             | Yes           |

-**Note:** {{site.data.keyword.inf_man_notm}} supports Ansible Tower 3.7 and later as a configuration management provider.
+**Note:** {{ site.data.product.title_short }} supports Ansible Tower 3.7 and later as a configuration management provider.

 ## Chapter 6.
 Remote Console Support
 {: #remote-console-support}

-{{site.data.keyword.inf_man_notm}} allows you to access the console of virtual machines and instances on the providers it managers using HTML5-based VNC consoles.
-This section outlines the status of support for remote consoles in {{site.data.keyword.inf_man_notm}}.
+{{ site.data.product.title_short }} allows you to access the console of virtual machines and instances on the providers it managers using HTML5-based VNC consoles.
+This section outlines the status of support for remote consoles in {{ site.data.product.title_short }}.

-**Note:** For VMware vSphere providers, {{site.data.keyword.inf_man_notm}} supports the versions of VMRC that VMware supports.
+**Note:** For VMware vSphere providers, {{ site.data.product.title_short }} supports the versions of VMRC that VMware supports.
 However, VMware does not support VMRC for Mac operating systems.
 See VMware VMRC documentation for more information.

- For all other providers, {{site.data.keyword.inf_man_notm}} supports HTML5-based VNC consoles.
+ For all other providers, {{ site.data.product.title_short }} supports HTML5-based VNC consoles.
 The following have been tested with {{ site.data.product.title_short }} Engine:

 - Windows: UltraVNC 1.1.8.8 - http://www.uvnc.com/
 - Linux/Mac: SSVNC 1.0.29 - http://www.karlrunge.com/x11vnc/ssvnc.html.
 At the time of this writing, this is the only client that supports the VNC repeater configuration.